filegator/filegator/backend/Services/PathACL/README.md

 **Check:**
 1. Is there a wildcard rule (`'users' => ['*']`) with high priority?
 2. Is `override_inherited` set correctly?
-3. Are denylists configured properly?
+3. Are exclusions configured properly?

 ### Issue: Performance degradation